TRACK 2: PR for the Modern Communicator

 The PR and communications landscape looks quite different than it did 20 (or even five) years ago.

-Now, savvy PR pros have earned seats at both marketing and social media tables, and adjusting skill sets and best practices have enabled pros of all stripes to boost organizations’ bottom line—while also proving their worth.
-As brand journalism, content marketing and social media take over brands’ strategies, solid PR is necessary to take advantage of online trends, avoid crises that can hit at a moment’s notice, stand out in a sea of content and adapt to the changing nature of media relations.
+Now, savvy PR pros have earned seats at both marketing and social media tables, and adjusting skill sets and best practices have enabled communicators of all stripes to boost organizations’ bottom line—while also proving their worth.
+As brand journalism, content marketing and social media take over brands’ strategies, communicators need to take a data driven approach to take advantage of online trends, avoid crises that can hit at a moment’s notice, stand out in a sea of content and adapt to the changing nature of communications.

-In this discussion-based keynote, leaders from KPMG—one of the world’s Big Four firms—will help provide an assessment of where we stand as an industry and how your efforts are stacking up against the industry’s current best practices.
+In this discussion-based keynote, KPMG—one of the world’s Big Four firms—will help provide an assessment of where we stand as an industry and how your efforts are stacking up against current best practices.
 See where communicators excel—and struggle—and how you can ultimately come out on top.

 Thursday, April 5